 In 2002, Perry’s non-series novel Pursuit won a Gumshoe Award, and his 2006 novel Nightlife was a New York Times bestseller.
 Perry received a Ph.D. in Literature from the University of Rochester and has worked as everything from a weapons mechanic to a commercial fisherman, as well as a TV writer and producer on shows like 21 Jump Street and Star Trek: The Next Generation.

-His latest novel, A Small Town, sees a small town torn apart by crime and a local cop tasked with tracking down those responsible—and putting an end to them.
 Keep reading to discover our favorite Thomas Perry books, and see for yourself why he's captivated readers the world over.

 A Small Town

 Leah Hawkins is a small-town cop who lost a loved one when 12 inmates pulled off a daring prison break, freeing more than a thousand convicts into her quiet town.
 Two years later, she's put on sabbatical to learn advanced police techniques—at least, that’s what it says on paper.
 In reality, she's been tasked with tracking down the convicts who planned the escape, and ending their lives.

 Retired businessman Michael Shaeffer has carved out a nice routine for his family in England, and is enjoying a life of tranquility.
 As this is a Perry novel, we can guess already that that's not going to last for long.
 When a casual party at their home turns into a death match at the hands of the mafia, he's thrust, once again, into an adventure of a lifetime.
 Trouble is, he's running out of lives.